alanrogers/legofit/src/README.md

 The program reports the mean branch length in generations of three site patterns.
 For example, "x:y" refers to the pattern in which the derived allele is present in the samples x and y but not in n.

+# Using the package

+## Predicting site pattern counts from assumptions about history

+For this purpose, you want to use the program @ref lego "lego".
+The first step is create a file in @ref lgo ".lgo" format, which describes the history of population size, subdivision, and gene flow.
+This format is described above.
+Then, you can execute `lego` by typing:

+    lego -i 10000 my_input_file.lgo

+See the @ref lego "lego" documentation for details.

+## Estimating parameters from genetic data

+This involves several programs.
+The first step is to generate input files in ".daf" format, as described above.
+You will need one .daf file for each population.
+See the @ref daf "daf" documentation for details.

+The next task is to tabulate site pattern counts from the various .daf files.
+See the @ref tabpat "tabpat" documentation for details.
+Tabpat will generate a small text file, with one row for each site pattern.
+If there are 4 populations in the analysis, there will be 10 site patterns.

+You will also need a .lgo file, which describes the model of history you wish to explore.
+It also specifies which parameters will be estimated.
+Details are above.

+Finally, @ref legofit "legofit" will estimate parameters.
+This program may take several hours to run, depending on the size of the analysis and the number of simulation replicates used to approximate the objective function.

+To generate a bootstrap confidence interval, use the `--bootreps` option of @ref tabpat "tabpat".
+This will generate not only the primary output (written to standard output), but also an additional output file for each bootstrap replicate.
+For example, `--bootreps 50` would generate 51 output files: 1 for the normal output, and 1 for each bootstrap replicate.

+These files should each be analyzed with a separate run of `legofit`.
+If you have access to a compute cluster, these jobs can be run in parallel.

+You might be tempted to parallelize these legofit jobs on a single computer, using multiple threads of execution.
+Don't do it.
+A single legofit job makes use of all available threads, so nothing is gained by launching simultaneous legofit jobs on a single computer.
+Unless you have access to a compute cluster, legofit jobs should be run sequentially.
+As each job can take several hours, a full bootstrap may take several days.

+Having run `legofit` on the real data and all bootstrap replicates, you can use @ref bootci "bootci.py" to summarize the information in all the resulting output files.

+Finally, @ref diverg "diverg.py" can be used for comparing two sets of site-pattern counts or frequencies.
+It uses the Kullback-Leibler (KL) divergence to measure the discrepancy between the two distributions.
+It provides not only the overall KL divergence but also the contribution of each site pattern.
+Thus, it will tell you which site patterns are responsible for a poor fit between observed and expected site pattern frequencies.